RazerM/pg_grant/docs/usage.rst

 ========

 The :mod:`pg_grant.query` submodule has functions for loading ACLs for many types of database object.
-These functions use an SQLALchemy connection.
+These functions use an SQLALchemy connection:

 .. code-block:: python